Irreducible Constraints on Hadronically Interacting Sub-GeV Dark Matter: Meson decays

-The terms in the second line directly give a contribution to $K^+ \to \pi^+ \chi\bar{\chi}$ via diagram I in \cref{fig:PSAVcoupKaon}.
-There is a second contribution mediated by the $\pi^0$ (diagram II), which arises from the $K^+ \pi^- \pi^0$ terms in \cref{eq:DeltaS1transitionaxialvector} combined with the DM coupling to a single $\pi^0$ in \cref{eq:DMAVcoupChPT}.
+The terms in the second and third lines directly give a contribution to $K^+ \to \pi^+ \chi\bar{\chi}$ via diagram I in \cref{fig:PSAVcoupKaon}.
+There is a second contribution mediated by the $\pi^0$ (diagram II), which arises from the $K^+ \pi^- \pi^0$ terms in the first line of \cref{eq:DeltaS1transitionaxialvector} combined with the DM coupling to a single $\pi^0$ in \cref{eq:DMAVcoupChPT}.
 There is a similar contribution mediated by an off-shell $\eta$, which, being suppressed compared to $\pi^0$-mediated diagram, is neglected.